dns-king/RICE/README.md

 <li><b>ANTLR Code Generation:</b> After I defined the grammar, ANTLR generates lexer and parser code in Java based on Rice's grammar specification.
 <li><b>Parsing process:</b> When a program written in Rice is executed, the ANTLR-generated lexer reads the source code and converts it into a stream of tokens.
 These tokens represent the basic building blocks of your language, such as keywords, identifiers, literals, and operators.
 <li><b>Building the Parse Tree:</b> The generated parser then takes the stream of tokens and constructs a parse tree based on the grammar rules.
 The parse tree represents the syntactic structure of the code, capturing how different language constructs are related to each other.
 <li><b>Translation to Java:</b> Once the parse tree is constructed, you can implement a custom Java code generator (or use ANTLR's built-in capabilities) that traverses the parse tree and generates equivalent Java code.
-This translation step ensures that the code written in your custom language can be executed as Java code.
+This translation step ensures that the code written in Rice can be executed as Java code.

-<li><b>Grammar Definition:</b> Defined the grammar for Rice using ANTLR.
-This grammar serves as a blueprint for how the language's code should be structured.